 Glue around the inside edges of the top flap then fold it down over the other three flaps and press to seal the envelope.
 Let dry.

 Have fun with those adorable floppy ears!
 To make things easy, I did not create these double-sided, so if you want to flip over the brown bunnies’ ears, just find a brown color that is fairly similar and color that part in.

-This set comes with those pictured below as well as the opposite colors of each design (you will receive 8 brown bunnies and 8 white bunnies with all 8 styles.).
+This set comes with all designs pictured below.
+You will receive 8 brown bunnies and 8 white bunnies with all 8 styles.

 Will you make these?
 What seeds will you use?
 Which designs are your favorites?
 Share with me in the comments!